 We're now integrating persons of interest from Wikidata!

-The structured-data edition of Wikipedia offers a compelling source of information on many persons in the public eye.
-Mining the data is, however, not for the faint of heart.
+The structured-data Wikipedia offers a compelling source of information on many public persons.
+However, mining the site is not for the faint of heart.

 Wikidata is as ambitious a project as you can imagine: a fully structured knowledge graph encyclopedia, describing knowledge from all domains of human thought.
 These facts are contributed by hundreds of humans and robots - the Peppercat project we wrote about this week is a good example.